Kristín Vala Ragnarsdóttir

-Kristín Vala Ragnarsdóttir (born 1954) is an Icelandic Earth and sustainability scientist and activist who is a professor of Earth Sciences at the Faculty of- and Institute of Earth Sciences, University of Iceland.
-She was the first woman to be a full professor in Earth Sciences at the University of Bristol, UK and at the same time the first woman to become a full professor in the Science Faculty there.
+Kristín Vala Ragnarsdóttir (born 1954) is an Icelandic Earth and sustainability scientist and activist who is Professor of Sustainability Science in the Faculty of Earth Sciences and the Institute of Earth Sciences at the University of Iceland.
+She was the first woman to be a full professor in Earth Sciences at the University of Bristol in the UK and at the same time the first woman to become a full professor in the Science Faculty there.
 She was also the first woman to serve as Dean of a School at the University of Iceland.

 Kristín Vala is a member of Academia Europaea (since 2012), the Norwegian Academy of Science and Letters, and the Icelandic Academy of Science.
-She is a fellow of the Royal Society of Arts, distinguished fellow of the Schumacher Institute, and a member of and the Wellbeing Economy Alliance.
+She is a fellow of the Royal Society of Arts, distinguished fellow of the Schumacher Institute, and a member of the Wellbeing Economy Alliance.
 She is a member of the sustainability think tanks the Balaton Group and the Club of Rome.

 Career

 Appointments

-Kristín Vala was on the faculty of Earth Sciences at the University of Bristol for 20 years, starting as researcher and becoming professor first of Environmental Geochemistry and then Environmental Sustainability.
-In 2008 she joined the University of Iceland as Dean of the School of Engineering and Natural Sciences, and in 2012 the Faculty of Earth Sciences as Professor.
+Kristín Vala was on the faculty of the University of Bristol for 20 years from 1989, starting as a research fellow in the Department of Geology, becoming professor of Environmental Geochemistry in the Department of Earth Sciences in 2001 and professor of Environmental Sustainability from 2006 to 2008.
+She moved to the University of Iceland as Professor of Sustainability Science in the Faculty of Earth Sciences in 2008, and was Dean of the School of Engineering and Natural Sciences from 2008 to 2012.

 Board memberships

 Kristín Vala was a board member of the Geological Society of London the European Association of Geochemistry, and the Schumacher Society (now Schumacher Institute).
-She was member of the steering committee of the Balaton Group, and the Alliance for Sustainability and Prosperity (ASAP).
+She was a member of the steering committee of the Balaton Group, and the Alliance for Sustainability and Prosperity (ASAP).
 She was also on the board/steering group of TreeSisters, Pyramid2030, 17Goals, Health Empowernment Through Nutrition, Framtíðarlandið (FutureIceland), Initiative for Equality, Landvernd (Nature Protection) and Landsvirkjun (National Energy).

-Kristín Vala is scientific advisor to the Ecological Sequestration Trust, serves on the global council of Wellbeing Economy Alliance (WEAll) and is a board member of Breiddalssetur Science and Culture Centre, and the Red Cross.
+Kristín Vala is a scientific advisor to the Ecological Sequestration Trust, serves on the global council of Wellbeing Economy Alliance (WEAll) and is a board member of Breiddalssetur Science and Culture Centre, and the Red Cross.

 Editorial memberships

 Kristín Vala was a member of the editorial boards of eEarth, Geochemical Transactions, Geochimica et Cosmochimice Acta and Chemical Geology.

-Currently she is a member of the editorial boards of Anthropocene Review, System Change, BioPhysical Economics and Sustainability (previously BioPhysical Economics and Resource Quality), and Solutions (for a Sustainabile and Desirable Future).
+Currently, she is a member of the editorial boards of Anthropocene Review, System Change, BioPhysical Economics and Sustainability (previously BioPhysical Economics and Resource Quality), and Solutions (for a Sustainable and Desirable Future).